jimmyahir/aes_in_c/README.md

 	unsigned char *data, *key, *enc_data, *dec_data;

-	//  copying clear data and key into variables (I don't know why I have to use this way, my IDE wasn't accepting otherwise) data = (unsigned char*)malloc(16 * sizeof(unsigned char));
+	//  copying clear data and key into variables (I don't know why I have to use this way, my IDE wasn't accepting otherwise)
+	//  Make sure to give exact 16 bytes of data when passing to and calling 'AES_Encrypt' because I didn't do any padding data = (unsigned char*)malloc(16 * sizeof(unsigned char));
 	key = (unsigned char*)malloc(24 * sizeof(unsigned char)); //  Here I allocated only 24 bytes because I used 192 bits (24 bytes) key for encryption
 	for (int i = 0; i < 16; i++)